 9.1 The Enron legal entity which accepts the offer is determined by the type of product being traded.
 The legal contractual terms will be tailored depending on the identity of the customer, the type of product concerned, whether the transaction is a financial transaction, and whether industry standard terms apply (as amended).
 While generally the Enron legal entity will be either a U.S. entity or a U.K. entity for cash settled commodity or financial derivative transactions, we anticipate that some transactions, especially the physically settled commodity transactions, will be entered into by an Enron entity organized in your jurisdiction.

 Pending.
+[We need to get Lynn following up directly on the tax issues.]

 9.2 The Enron entity processing the new customer Access Agreements will likely be a corporation incorporated in the United States.
 The processing of the Access Agreements will take place in the United States.
 It is assumed that the Enron entity processing the Access Agreements will bill the local Enron entity for these services.